SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta4 Rugged Mountains on the Shore.md

 # 100
 Should we do a wellness check on Chobitsu? you ok bro?
 I mean this unironically
 I see a few active threads but there's a spam post and that weird "lobotomize humans to make them living robots" post which should have never been made.
 I've been kind of out of it for the last week or so due to life shit and having some deep questions about the feasibility of AI after doing some more research on the whole ReplikaAI thing.
 Even GPT-3 is database driven and not actually "thinking" in any sense.
 Each step that is taken toward true AI seems to only reveal how much more difficult a problem it is than we might imagine.
 The more I think about it we absolutely need a paradigm shift that leaps us over this hurdle.
-Another anon had mentioned analog circuits, as opposed to binary, something simpler and more specialized to emulate the functioning of neurons [spoiler] yeah I understand there are several "types" of neuron they are not all the same [/spoiler].
+Another anon had mentioned analog circuits, as opposed to binary, something simpler and more specialized to emulate the functioning of neurons %% yeah I understand there are several "types" of neuron they are not all the same %%.
 There have also been developments in speeding up neural network processing by eliminating all the unneccesary decimal places or bits. tl;dr you can come very close to the same level of accuracy yet with significantly less processing by trimming off a large part of that computation.
 These two concepts together might be our best bet at yielding the "leap" or paradigm shift needed.
 As for my other projects, "affordable modular waifubot" - I'm still at the drawing board phase, b/c I'll admit I've been fucking off on my weekends.
-But that's also part of the creative process - clearing the mind in preparation [spoiler] as long as it's not overdone [/spoiler] I've ordered a drafting table and am restocking my "design station" but I'll have something that amounts to a rough draft, soon, say in a couple weeks [I'd rather do the initial designs by hand, using a tablet takes too long to set up to work properly and pencils are cheap and work right out of the box.]
+But that's also part of the creative process - clearing the mind in preparation %% as long as it's not overdone %% I've ordered a drafting table and am restocking my "design station" but I'll have something that amounts to a rough draft, soon, say in a couple weeks [I'd rather do the initial designs by hand, using a tablet takes too long to set up to work properly and pencils are cheap and work right out of the box.]

 # 101
 >>13578